-A Business Operating System supports your business-critical functions from marketing through to sales, production and service delivery.
+A business operating system supports your business critical functions from marketing through to sales, production and service delivery.
 As such it needs to be built on rock solid behaviours and processes.

-If you’re not clear what your competitive advantage is, then developing your BOS will tell you.
-And if it doesn’t your business is on very thin ice.
+If you’re not clear what your competitive advantage is, then developing your business operating system will tell you.
+Because if it doesn’t your business is on very thin ice.

 - Sluggish business performance